The Thing with

 Did You Know?

 Tampons became popular in the 70’s as an alternative to pads.
-While tampons brought a lot of convenience to it’s users there are a few things that are “not so nice”.
+While tampons brought a lot of convenience to it’s users there are a few dangers that users need to be aware of:

 Your vagina is a highly permeable place.
 Anything we place inside this area can be absorbed through our mucus membranes and into our bloodstream.
-That is definitely “not so nice”.
+We are already being burdened with so many toxins in our daily lives.
+Using tampons can add to your toxic load.

 Do not forget the “Wet String” situation after going to the toilet, shower, or swimming.
 Not so nice!
 It is just another breeding ground for pathogens (and very uncomfortable).

-Environmental Impact.
 From the beginning of a woman’s first cycle up to menopause, the average woman will have 450 periods.
 That equates to approximately 3500 days of menstrual flow.
 Depending on a woman’s flow rate this translates to 10 500 – 17 500 pads or tampons over a lifetime.
-That is a lot of extra unnecessary pressure on our landfills and sewerage systems.
-Not so nice.

-Cost of a Period.
-Period Poverty is a real problem worldwide.
 Have you ever thought about the real cost of your period?
-If you pay as little as R1.50 per tampon and use between 3 – 5 tampons a day while menstruating, that translates to R15 000 – R26 000 spent in your lifetime.
-That is not so nice!
+If you pay as little as R1.50 per tampon and use between 3 – 6 tampons a day while menstruating, that translates to R15 000 – R32 000 spent in one lifetime.
+(And this excludes calculations for inflation)

 Sanitary Pads have come a long way since the days our grandmothers had to hand-stitch their own sanitary napkins and embroid them for their school sewing class.